ncatlab/nlab-content/pages/1015.md

 ## Definitional set theory

 As remarked above, both material set theory and structural set theory are **foundational set theories**.
-+--{: .query}
-[[Arnold Neumaier]]: ''As remarked above'' suggests that pure set theory is synonymous with material set theory.
-May I conclude that the pure set theory constructed elsewhere in the n-Lab within ETCS is a material set theory?
-Thus a structural set theory has material aspects?

-_Toby_:  I wouldn\'t conclude anything like that from comparing different articles in the Lab.
-They\'re written by different people, usually without consultation.
-Not that there\'s anything wrong with your question!
-But my answer is simply that the word here should be 'material' rather than 'pure'.
-(However, I would also agree that both material and structural foundations have aspects of each other in them, in the sense that the basic concepts of each can be formalised in the other.)

-[[Mike Shulman]]: "As remarked above" was intended to refer to the statement "On the nlab we distinguish between two types of foundational set theory: material set theory and structural set theory," which makes no reference to pure sets.

-_Toby_:  But this sentence *did* say 'pure set theory' instead of 'material set theory' before I fixed it.

-[[Mike Shulman]]: Huh, sorry.
-I guess I didn't notice that when I added the "as remarked above;" I certainly was thinking of material/structural.
-=--

 It is also possible to make a **definitional set theory**, in which one defines sets in terms of some more primitive concept.
 Lawvere also proposed a foundation based on [[Cat|the category of categories]]; then a set may be defined as a [[discrete category]].

 In [[constructive mathematics]], a foundation based on [[type theory]] is popular, with types interpreted as _[[preset|presets]]_ (sets without [[equality]]); then a set may be defined as a preset equipped with an [[equivalence relation]] (the term [[setoid]] is also used for such a gadget).
 In [[computer science]], a foundation based